Mugisha-Beline/WildlifeEDU_Capstone/README.md

 - Deploy Backend: `git push heroku main`

 ---

-## Contributions
-Contributions to WildlifeEDU are welcome.
-To contribute:
-1. Fork the repository.
-2. Create a feature branch.
-3. Make your changes.
-4. Submit a pull request for review.

 ## License
 This project is open-source and available under the MIT License.